Installation#

 Note

-In alternative to conda, if you are looking for a lightweight package manager you could use micromamba.
+In an alternative to conda, if you are looking for a lightweight package manager you could use micromamba.

 With pip: